 In the past decade, Computer Vision has made significant progress due to advanced architectures like Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs), large datasets, and sophisticated training strategies~\cite{he2016deep, kolesnikov2020big, dosovitskiy2020image, radford2021learning}.
 However, early learning techniques heavily focused their evaluation on ImageNet~\cite{deng2009imagenet} performance, which raised concerns about their ability to generalize to distribution shifts~\cite{geirhos2020shortcut, recht2019imagenet}.
-To address this, researchers have proposed a wide-range of evaluation datasets~\cite{barbu2019objectnet, wang2019learning, hendrycks2021natural, hendrycks2021many, koh2021wilds} that can be used to measure out-of-distribution performance of models trained and validated with in-domain data.
+To address this, researchers have proposed a wide-range of evaluation datasets~\cite{barbu2019objectnet, wang2019learning, hendrycks2021natural, hendrycks2021many, koh2021wilds} that can be used to measure out-of-distribution (OOD) performance of models trained and validated with in-domain (ID) data.

-Recent methods \cite{he2022masked, assran2022masked, kumar2022fine, wortsman2022robust, wortsman2022model} use self-supervised or large-scale vision-language pre-trained models (such as CLIP~\cite{radford2021learning}) and fine-tune them on fully labelled (in-domain) data to achieve impressive performance on such datasets.
+Recent methods \cite{he2022masked, assran2022masked, kumar2022fine, wortsman2022robust, wortsman2022model} use self-supervised or large-scale vision-language pre-trained models (such as CLIP~\cite{radford2021learning}) and fine-tune them on fully labelled ID data to achieve impressive performance on such datasets.
 Unfortunately, fine-tuning requires large amounts of data and compute that may not be accessible to most practitioners.
-Moreover, it can be difficult and expensive to collect and consistently annotate such data, especially in settings like camera traps where images can vary significantly in quality, lighting, and pose (for instance, iWildCam~\cite{beery2020iwildcam}).
-These challenges are compounded by the fact that many images may belong to rare or endangered species, making annotations even more difficult to obtain.
-Therefore, it is important to study which models and fine-tuning methods provide strong out-of-distribution (OOD) robustness performance when trained with few in-domain (ID) images.
+Moreover, it can be difficult and expensive to collect and consistently annotate such data, especially in settings like camera traps where images can vary significantly in quality, lighting, and pose (e.g~iWildCam~\cite{beery2020iwildcam}).
+Such challenges are also echoed by prior work \cite{wiles2022a} and compounded by the fact that many images may belong to rare or endangered species, making annotations even more difficult to obtain.
+Therefore, it is important to study which models and fine-tuning methods provide strong OOD robustness performance when trained with few ID images.